 28. Phillips Collection, Washington D.C.

-I end with one of my favorites, from a place I lived for many years — the brilliant Phillips Collection in the Dupont Circle area of Washington D.C.
+One of my favorite small museums is the brilliant Phillips Collection in the Dupont Circle area of Washington D.C.

 Most people don’t even realize there’s more to D.C. than the Smithsonian behemoths.